Prevention of Family Violence

 Considering the influence leaders can have in a community, we set out to interview the principals and leaders of our local Respectful Relationship schools to create a community engagement tool.

-What does RR look like in the classroom?
+What does Respectful Relationships look like in the classroom?

 Why is it important to challenge gender stereotypes?